x-govuk/govuk-markdown/README.md

 Convert Markdown into [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend)-compliant HTML.
 It’s an extension to the [marked](https://marked.js.org) renderer and is inspired by its Ruby equivalent gem [`govuk_markdown`](https://github.com/DFE-Digital/govuk_markdown).

-Don’t confuse this package with [govspeak](https://github.com/alphagov/govspeak), which is a Markdown dialect specifically built for the GOV.UK publishing system (www.gov.uk).
+Don’t confuse this package with [govspeak](https://github.com/alphagov/govspeak), which is a Markdown dialect specifically built for the GOV.UK publishing system.

 ## Requirements